Knight1/HumbleRedeemer/README.md

 - Fill **[`SECURITY.md`](https://github.com/JustArchiNET/ASF-PluginTemplate/blob/main/.github/SECURITY.md)** file, so your users can learn where they should report critical security issues in regards to your plugin.
 - If you want to use **[Renovate bot](https://github.com/renovatebot/renovate)** like we do, we recommend to modify the `:assignee()` block in our **[`renovate.json5`](https://github.com/JustArchiNET/ASF-PluginTemplate/blob/main/.github/renovate.json5#L5)** config file and putting your own GitHub username there.
 This will allow Renovate bot to assign failing PR to you so you can take a look at it.
 Everything else can stay as it is, unless you want to modify it of course.
 - Provide your own **[`CODE_OF_CONDUCT.md`](https://github.com/JustArchiNET/ASF-PluginTemplate/blob/main/.github/CODE_OF_CONDUCT.md#enforcement)** if you'd like to.
 If you're fine with ours, you can simply replace `TODO@example.com` e-mail with your own.
-- Provide your own **[`FUNDING.yml`](https://github.com/JustArchiNET/ASF-PluginTemplate/blob/main/.github/FUNDING.yml)** if you'd like to.
-By default the template comes with the funding available for the main ASF project, which you're free to keep, remove, or replace with your own.

 ---

-## Worth mentioning

-Here we list things that do not require your immediate attention, but we consider worthy to know.

 ### Compilation